Substance Abuse Treatment: The Role of the Dietitian

 In an outpatient rehab program, patients live at home and go to the facility for treatment sessions at scheduled times, which may be daily or several times during the week.

-Outpatient rebab tends to benefit patients who have a mild-to-moderate substance abuse problem and require less intensive treatment.
+Outpatient rebab tends to benefit patients who have mild-to-moderate substance abuse problems and require less intensive treatment.

 The treatment sessions may provide counseling, education, and offer a network of support.

 In an inpatient rehab program, patients live at the treatment facility where they receive care.

 The length of time a patient lives at the facility can vary from three weeks to three months or longer.

 Inpatient rehab provides 24-hour support and intensive care, making this treatment option beneficial for patients with severe substance abuse problems that may also be complicated by other mental health conditions, such as depression, an eating disorder, or post-traumatic stress disorder (2).